babywhale321/bashvm/README.md

 # bashvm

-A vps manager written in bash
+a vps manager written in bash

 ## How to use